Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

 users.
 Hence we made it possible to turn on and off the use of colours by Lmod through the `ModuleColour/on` and `ModuleColour/off` modules.

-In the future, as soon as we have a version of Lmod where module extensions function properly, we will also provide a module to turn on and off the display of extension in the output of `module avail` .
+As the module extensions list in the output of `module avail` could potentially become very long over time (certainly if there would be Python or R modules installed with EasyBuild that show all included Python or R packages in that list) you may want to hide those.
+You can do this by loading the `ModuleExtensions/hide` module and undo this again by loading `ModuleExtensions/show`.

 We also hide some modules from regular users because we think they are not useful at all for regular users or not useful in the context you're in at the moment.